 Chapter 163, Florida Statutes, as amended, requires the adoption of a concurrency management system to ensure that facilities and services needed to support development are available concurrent with the impacts of such development.
-This concurrency management system is designed to ensure that prior to the issuance of a development order and development permit that the adopted level of service standards required within this Comprehensive Plan for roads, potable water, sanitary sewer, solid waste, drainage and recreation and open space will be maintained.
+This concurrency management system is designed to ensure that the adopted level of service standards required within this Comprehensive plan for roads, potable water, sanitary sewer, solid waste, drainage and recreation and open space will be maintained.

-The City has adopted policies within this Comprehensive Plan, which establish level of service standards for public facilities, the concurrency management system in turn provides a mechanism for which the City can ensure the maintenance of the standards concurrent with the impacts of development.
+The City has adopted policies within this Comprehensive Plan, which establish level of service standards for public facilities.
+The concurrency management system in turn provides a mechanism for which the City can ensure the maintenance of the standards concurrent with the impacts of development.